-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 12:115 (February 1986), repromulgated LR 49:311 (February 2023), amended LR 49:907 (May 2023).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 12:115 (February 1986), repromulgated LR 49:311 (February 2023).

 §4323.
 Changes in Direction: Provision for Internal Passage (Formerly §1323)

 A. Each component of a main line system, other than manifolds, that changes direction within the pipeline system must have a radius of turn that readily allows the passage of pipeline scrapers, spheres, and internal inspection equipment.